Flavio8699/ms-thesis-replication-package/replication-package-RQ3/Timing/README.md

 ## 2. Setup & execution

+1. Follow step `Setup case study repository` of `EcoPipe/README.md`
-1. In the monitoring node in file `api/app.py`, uncomment the following lines:
+2. In the monitoring node in file `api/app.py`, uncomment the following lines:

    - Line 7
    - Line 73-79

-2. Execute the desired amount of pipelines
+3. Execute the desired amount of pipelines

-3. The file `api/timing.csv` is created with the results
+4. The file `api/timing.csv` is created with the results